essc/clp_foss4g_workshop/source/about.rst

 * Development of a series of FOSS-Geo learning modules that will address the specific geospatial needs of conservationists.
-* Conduct of training workshop to CLP Alumni  and other intrested groups.
+* Conduct of training workshop to CLP Alumni  and other interested groups.
 * Post event skill sharing through the CLP Ning Social Media platform.